Developing more accurate costing systems

 “If a simple heuristic performs better or not a lot worse than something highly complicated and costly,” Labro said, “then it may be better to go with the simple heuristic.”

 Labro’s next project is to determine how often costing systems need to be updated.
 A costing system is a snapshot of what resource consumption looks like at a point in time.
 But management decisions about reducing costs and altering the product or service mix turn product costs into a continually evolving picture.
 Making updates costs time, talent and, often, consulting fees.
 Labro will look at which changes are important enough to warrant an update and how much impact a minor change has on the information used to make management decisions.

 Labro wants to make sure that when her students learn a rule of thumb that they can count on its accuracy.

 - Size-based rules perform better than correlation-based rules when a few resources account for a majority of the costs.

 - Group small-value resources into one miscellaneous overhead cost pool rather than distribute them over larger pools.

 - Correlation-based rules perform well, even when the precision of available correlation information is low.

-Eva Labro is an associate professor of accounting at UNC Kenan-Flagler.
+Eva Labro is associate professor of accounting at UNC Kenan-Flagler.